wwood/bioruby-kmer_counter/README.md

 gem install bio-kmer_counter
 ```

+bio-kmer_counter is only tested on Linux, but probably works on OSX too.
+It might even work on Windows if you
+the progress bar is turned off.
+Maybe.

 ## Usage

 The default parameters analyse a fasta file that contains one or more sequences in it for 4-mer (tetranucleotide)
 content.
 The fingerprints of 5kb windows in each sequence are reported separately.
-If the leftover bit at the end is longer than 2kb, then this is also included.
-By default, any sequence
+If the leftover bit at the end is 2kb or longer then this is also included, even if the sequence was
+shorter than 5kb.
+So by default, any sequence
-in the fasta file with length greater than 2kb is included at least once.
+in the fasta file 2kb or longer is included at least once.

 By default, each 4 base window in the input sequence is included at exactly once in the output file.
 To account for the fact